Eulychnia castanea Phil.

 Cereus castaneus, Philippicereus castaneus

-Eulychnia castanea is a shrubby cactus with green, cylindrical stems, ascending at first, later spreading or decumbent, and branching at the base.
-The stems grow up to 6.5 feet (2 m) long and up to 4 inches (10 cm) in diameter.
-The spines are yellow to brown, straight, often strong, unequal, and up to 0.8 inch (2 cm) long.
-Flowers are diurnal, white, up to 2 inches (5 cm) in diameter, and borne laterally near the stems' tips.
+Eulychnia castanea is a shrubby cactus with green cylindrical stems, ascending at first, later spreading or decumbent, and branching at the base.
+The stems grow up to 6.5 feet (2 m) long and 4 inches (10 cm) in diameter.
+The spines are yellow to brown, straight, strong, unequal, and up to 0.8 inches (2 cm) long.
+Flowers are diurnal, white, up to 2 inches (5 cm) in diameter, and appear laterally near the tip of the stems in summer.

 How to Grow and Care

 Eulychnia is not common in cultivation, and only collectors with a specific interest in the genus seem to grow them.
 It requires full sun or light shade to keep the plant compact with strong colored spines.
-It tends to bronze in intense light, which encourages flowering and heavy spine production.
+It tends to bronze in intense light, encouraging flowering and heavy spine production.
 The light shadow may be useful on the hottest summer days.

 Eulychnias need to be kept in a cool place during winter rest.
 They are resistant to light frost if kept on the dry side before and during cold weather.
 Eulychnias are hardy to 28 °F (-2 °C) in short periods.

-Eulychnia castanea is native to Chile (along the coastline from Los Molles north to Talinay, Coquimbo).
+This species is native to Chile, along the coastline from Los Molles north to Talinay, Coquimbo.

 - Back to genus Eulychnia